yladzislay/xml-parser/development-plan.md

 11. Define an Executor assembly with application entrypoint.
 12. Resolve some database scheme mistakes.
     - Full scheme save still not worked in reason of not resolved Discriminator at json serialization step and mapper and not finished repository save and update logic.
+13. Skip the "Simplify database implementation to meet requirements" and resolve full structure database scheme with save and update records.

 ### Next:
-- Simplify database implementation to meet requirements.

 - Define and extract configurations.
 - Cover code with exception handling.
 - Cover code with logging.

-### Additional:
+### Additional possible improvements:

 1. Collect messages if RabbitMQ connection lost.
 (XmlParser level.)
 2. Collect messages if database connection lost.
 (DataProcessor level.)